hihuz/meny/THOUGHTS.md

 I tried this new preset for babel, as it will most likely replace the previous one I was used to (preset-es2015).

-It works fine and, as it mimics babel-preset-latest (now deprecated) by default and it has the added benefit of letting you specify which envs / browsers you want to target and adjust transpilation / polyfill based on that.
+It works fine and, as it mimics babel-preset-latest (now deprecated) by default I had an easy time switching.
+It has the added benefit of letting you specify which envs / browsers you want to target and adjust transpilation / polyfill based on that.

-For now I am using the default setting but it can be nice to experiment a bit with the options.
+For now I am using the default settings but it can be nice to experiment a bit with the options.

 ### Milligram